 Greenhouse microclimate modeling is important because the microclimate is a dynamic system that is considerably influenced by the macroclimate of the surroundings, thereby making its modeling by conventional methods and techniques difficult.
-Therefore, the advent of the dynamic artificial neural networks (ANN) through Nonlinear AutoRegressive models with eXogenous inputs (NARX) modeling tool in MATLAB has enabled the modeling of dynamics and complex systems, such as the greenhouse microclimate, with high accuracy and reliability as compared to the general ANN models.
-The NARX modeling tool was able to reliably model the nonlinear and dynamic greenhouse environment of two gothic greenhouses with various thermal curtain positions, and the results obtained using such models like this can aid in the design of control systems based on the VPD, which is a climate parameter that more accurately describes the environment than temperature and RH.
-Thus, this study shows that using a dynamic neural network model to simulate the thermal environments of greenhouses with different thermal curtain positions is effective.
-The comparison of the VPD in the RGH and QGH showed that the RGH had 36.1% of its VPD readings within the optimal range of 0.5-1.19 kPa, whereas the QGH had 46% of VPD data within the optimal range.
+Therefore, the advent of the dynamic ANN through the NARX modeling tool in MATLAB has enabled the modeling of dynamics and complex systems, such as the greenhouse microclimate, with high accuracy and reliability as compared to the general ANN models.
+The NARX modeling tool was able to reliably model the nonlinear and dynamic greenhouse environment of two gothic greenhouses with various thermal curtain positions, and the results obtained using such these kind of models can aid in the design of control systems based on the VPD, which is a climate parameter that more accurately describes the environment than temperature and RH.
+Thus, this study shows that using a dynamic NN model to simulate the thermal environments of greenhouses with different thermal curtain positions is effective.
+The comparison of the VPD in the RGH and QGH showed that the RGH had 36.1% of its VPD readings within the optimal range of 0.5-1.19 kPa, whereas the OGH had 46% of VPD data within the optimal range.

-There was also a significant difference (p<0.05) between the VPD recorded in the two greenhouses with the QGH having better VPD readings than the RGH.
+There was also a significant difference (P<0.05) between the VPD recorded in the two greenhouses with the QGH having better VPD readings than the RGH.
 This model can be used to optimize the thermal environment of greenhouses and improve the growth and productivity of plants.

-The dynamic ANN model was preferred over the general ANN model because the dynamic ANN models is capable of nonlinear modeling, can model the time-dependent relationship between variables, high accuracy, enhanced predicting capabilities and good adaptation to change.
-Despite the advantages of using the dynamic ANN models through NARX the following challenges might be encountered in its implementation (1) complex model design is required, (2) significant amount of data ir required to accurately capture the complex and nonlinear relationships between the variables, and (3) require high computational resources.
+The dynamic ANN model was preferred over the general ANN model because the dynamic ANN model is capable of nonlinear modeling, can model the time-dependent relationship between variables, high accuracy, enhanced predicting capabilities, and good adaptation to change.
+Despite the advantages of using the dynamic ANN models through NARX the following challenges might be encountered in its implementation i) complex model design is required; ii) a significant amount of data is required to accurately capture the complex and nonlinear relationships between the variables; iii) require high computational resources.
 The potential use of dynamic ANN models can help to understand the impact of reducing greenhouse gas emissions or increasing the use of renewable energy sources and can also help in identifying feedback loops that amplify the impact of climate change.